Traffic Signal Technician I

 CERTIFICATIONS / LICENSES / REGISTRATIONS

-(Unless otherwise specified below, must possess at the time of appointment and must be maintained current throughout employment in this classification.)
-Attainment of the International Municipal Signal Association (IMSA) Work Zone Safety certification within six (6) months of date of appointment.
-Attainment of the International Municipal Signal Association (IMSA) Level I Traffic Signal Technician certification within two (2) years of date of appointment.
 Position(s) of this classification may require a valid Louisiana driver's license or a valid Louisiana Commercial Driver's License (CDL) Class A, B, or C with appropriate endorsements.
 If license is required, must be maintained throughout employment in this position.

 OTHER JOB ASPECTS